Tell us what you're looking for and we'll get you started!<!- mfunc search_box_body ->

-Financial aid is intended to help students pay for education-related expenses such as tuition, room and board, fees, supplies and equipment.
+Financial aid is meant to help students pay for education-related expenses such as tuition, room and board, fees, supplies and equipment.
 The federal government may be the most well-known provider of funds (through FAFSA), but you’ll discover many sources of financial aid in your search.
 Whether you’re attending a university, college, private school or vocational school, merit- and need-based aid is widely available.

 Your first stop for advice on college or university should be your high school counseling office.
 It’s never too early to start this process.